 |Zinc||0.62 mg||0.42 mg|

 Brown rice is healthier than white rice due to its higher percentage of fiber, antioxidants, vitamins and minerals.
-Brown rice provides more B6, folate, thiamin, niacin, magnesium, phosphorus, potassium, iron, copper, calcium and zinc than white rice.
-Brown rice has fewer calories, carbs and a better glycemic index than white rice.
+It provides more B6, folate, thiamin, niacin, magnesium, phosphorus, potassium, iron, copper, calcium and zinc than white rice.
+It has fewer calories, carbs and a better glycemic index.

 White rice is left with the endosperm only which is more carbohydrate rich.
 Let’s take a closer look at each nutrient and determine how much more each rice contains.

-- Brown rice provides a higher percentage of B1, B3, B6 and B9 than white rice.
+- Brown rice provides a higher percentage of B1, B3, B6 and B9.

-- White rice provides a higher percentage of B2 and B5 than brown rice.
+- White rice provides a higher percentage of B2 and B5.

 The B vitamins provided include the following: